Why is My Android Phone Making Static Noises?

-Do you get static noise from your mobile while making calls?
+Do you get an Android phone Making static noises from your mobile while making calls?
 You can sometimes experience static noises from the speaker while talking on your mobile phone.
 You take a call or play music, and it starts making static noises on your cell phone.
 This audio crackling

 is incredibly distracting and can make it hard to comprehend what the other party says.
 Perhaps the static is noisy and steady, or maybe it occurs just once in a while, but one thing’s for sure: it’s irritating.